deliberative/crypto/README.md

 const keypair = await dcrypto.keyPair();

 // 100 splitted shares, you need 60 to recreate keypair.secretKey
-const shares = await dcrypto.splitSecret(keypair.secretKey, 100, 60);
+// Note that you can have max 255 shares and threshold <= shares const shares = await dcrypto.splitSecret(keypair.secretKey, 100, 60);

 // Should be equal to keypair.secretKey